rangamboa/team-profile-generator/README.md

 ## Testing

+UPDATE 07/22/21: Syntax and code placement in  ``Engineer.js``, ``Intern.js`` and ``Manager.js`` were identified and corrected with assistance.
+The tests now pass.

-Of the 17 total tests run via Jest, 6 unfortunately failed as evidenced in the walkthrough video.
-I was unable to find the cause of the failures; they were similar failures for ``Engineer.js``, ``Intern.js`` and ``Manager.js``.
+Initially, 6 of 17 total tests run via Jest to test failed as evidenced in the walkthrough video.
+They were similar failures for ``Engineer.js``, ``Intern.js`` and ``Manager.js``.
 The code looked error-free so I suspect I have omitted a crucial part of the syntax for the tests to pass.

 ## Questions